Skip to content

 The header takes precedence over the query string.
 Never combine the two on the same request.

 Obtaining a key.
-API keys are issued from the admin user-management page — see User management & RBAC.
+Any signed-in user creates their own keys under Settings > API Keys in the web UI (POST /api/auth/api-keys/).
+Admins can also issue and revoke keys for other users from the user-management page; see User management & RBAC.
 Each key is scoped to a single user account and inherits that user’s permissions.

 Security.
-API keys do not expire.
+API keys do not expire unless created with expires_at through the API.
 Rotate them on a schedule and revoke any key whose host environment changes.
 Treat a leaked API key the same as a leaked password.

 The browser flow: